Updated May 2023

 Forcing someone to leave your property is not legal or a good idea.
 By taking physical action against the squatter, they can legally defend themselves and may even use physical force against you.

 Additionally, attacking someone with force makes you the aggressor.
 This means that a cop could and would have to arrest you until the situation is sorted out, and you could end up in legal trouble beyond your civil issues with the squatter situation.

 Yes.
 This is actually one of the most common ways that a squatter situation occurs.

 More often than not, however, you’ll see this type of tenant referred to as a holdover tenant, and it’s not always clear where the distinction lies.
 Some say that anyone with a previous landlord–tenant relationship should not be considered a squatter.

-Ultimately, the distinction isn’t that important because the steps you will take as a landlord are the same.
+Ultimately, the distinction isn’t that important because the steps you will take as a landlord to remove them are the same.

-The answer to this question depends on the state that your real estate is located in.
+The answer to this question depends on the state in which your real estate is located.
 If a squatter is living in your property for a certain number of years and is also paying the property taxes, they may be able to claim ownership of it through adverse possession.
-Each state has its own rules on the exact conditions required for this.
+This is called adverse possession, and each state has its own rules on the exact conditions required for this to occur.